 It’s no secret that cats use clever manipulation techniques.
 Felines are sneaky and crafty, and always find a way to get what they want from humans.
 You are a cat’s facilities manager.
 Even the sweetest, most domesticated housecat will be keen to remind you who is in control.

 Cats have further manipulative techniques other than just meowing.
 Some pets combine their meows with purring to confuse the human brain.
 Others use physicality and body language to express displeasure at human activity, encouraging people to make the right adjustments.

 Why Would a Cat Manipulate a Human?

 Cats manipulate humans to ensure that we’ll do what they want.
 This may seem wholly unnecessary.
 We bring cats into our homes as pets and make them part of the family.
 Surely felines realize that we bend over backward for them already?

-This may be so, but cats like to feel like they are in control.
+This may be so, but cats like to feel that they are in control.
 As it stands, they rely on humans.
 This means that your cat considers it their duty to train you for the job.

 Your pet wants you to behave in a way that benefits them.
 They cannot do so by offering treats or petting, though.
 This means that they resort to more sneaky and manipulative measures.